A finite viscoelastic constitutive model for low to high strain rate response of elastomers with application of strain rate-induced glass transition: Constitutive model for elastomers exhibiting strain rate-induced glass transition

 \end{itemize}

-The equilibrium shear modulus, $G_{\eq}=497.2$ Pa, is comparable to values reported for putty-like soft elastomeric materials, confirming that PBS is highly compliant in the relaxed state.
-In contrast to the low equilibrium shear modulus, $G_{\eq}$, the non-equilibrium shear modulus in the rubbery-state, $G_{\neql(1)}$, is approximately 500 times larger in magnitude, which is a consequence of the large residual strain exhibited by the material upon unloading.
+The equilibrium shear modulus, $G_{\eq} = 622.04$ Pa, is comparable to values reported for putty-like soft elastomeric materials, confirming that PBS is highly compliant in the relaxed state.
+In contrast to the low equilibrium shear modulus, $G_{\eq}$, the non-equilibrium shear modulus in the rubbery-state, $G_{\neql(1)}$, is approximately 360 times larger in magnitude, which is a consequence of the large residual strain exhibited by the material upon unloading.
 Although the locking stretch, $\lambda_{\mathrm{L}}$, was determined as an equilibrium state parameter, the hardening observed at low strain rates is a consequence of the \emph{back stress} induced by the resistance to entropic stretching.
 The non-equilibrium shear modulus for the glassy state, $G_{\neql(2)} = 9.72$ MPa, represents the extreme rate-stiffening at high strain rate, which is a hallmark of \enquote{frozen chain} configuration.
-It is ideal to estimate the reference viscosity, $\nu_0$, at a frequency where the glass transition already occurred and possibly close to the strain rate where the rest of the parameters corresponding to the second mechanism are to be calibrated (\textbf{Step 3} as described above).
-In this case, we used the data at the reported maximum frequency (100 Hz) despite being two orders of magnitude lower than our strain rate of interest.
-A complete list of the material parameters obtained from our multi-step parameter identification procedure is given in Table \ref{tab:PBS_konale_calibrated properties}, which are then used in performing numerical simulations presented in Section \ref{sec:results-discussion}.
+It is ideal to estimate the reference viscosity, $\nu_0$, at a frequency where the glass transition has already occurred and possibly close to the strain rate where the rest of the parameters corresponding to the second mechanism are to be calibrated (\textbf{Step 3} as described above).
+In this case, we used the data at the reported maximum angular frequency (100 rad/s) despite being about an order of magnitude lower than our strain rate of interest.
+A complete list of the material parameters obtained from our multi-step parameter identification procedure is given in Table \ref{tab:PBS_konale_calibrated properties}; these parameters were then used in performing numerical simulations presented in Section \ref{sec:results-discussion}.